Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 5/Elf.md

 >	- Turn the forest against them
 >^npcelf

 Elves are strange beings of the forest, seldom seen beyond the ancient woods of the Deep Wilds.
 They are fiercely protective of their lands and suspicious of humans.
-Their scouts patrol the borderlands, riding the fearsome mounts we call gaunts (page 148).
+Their scouts patrol the borderlands, riding the fearsome mounts we call [[gaunt]]s.
 Others of their kind watch us from the shadow of the deep woods, spears and bow at the ready.
 Some say elven mystics can bind the animals and beasts of the forest to aid in the defense of the Wilds.

 A few warn that the elves are biding their time, readying the attack which will drive us from these lands.